Learn-Write-Repeat/Contribution-program/(t2-2) Deep Learning Computations/Rutuja_DL_Layers and Blocks.md

 In the above figure, multiple layers are combined into blocks, forming repeating patterns of larger models.

 *Refer the .ipynb file to understand working of Sequential Block.*

-## Custom Block
-A custom block is simply a block which allows us to build or code our own custom models and blocks.
-In order to create custom block or model, block class must be extended and its methods `init` and `forward` should be overriden to define parameters of model and forward function, respectively.

-*Refer the .ipynb file to understand how to implement our own Custom Block.*

 ### Contribution By- Rutuja Dharankar